BrianAva/vector-teaching-tool/README.md

-# Avalara Vector Semantic Discovery
+# Avalara Vector Teaching Tool

 An interactive educational visualization that demonstrates how vector embeddings and cosine similarity work in semantic search.
 Perfect for understanding the mathematics behind modern AI search, RAG systems, and content relevance.